quoid/userscripts/docs/contributing.md

 For development and build environments please refer to [development guide](dev.md).

+> [!NOTE]
-**Note: Portions of this guide are outdated.
-Some processes are still being tweaked and optimized, we will update them in due course.**
+> Portions of this guide are outdated.
+Some processes are still being tweaked and optimized, we will update them in due course.

+> [!IMPORTANT]
+> Any pull requests must first go through code formatting and linters, otherwise you will fail the CI check.
+Refer to the `scripts` in [`package.json`](../package.json)

 # Branches